dayour/Durable-Copilot-Studio/samples/portable-sdks/python/sub-orchestrations-with-fan-out-fan-in/README.md

 There are two separate ways to run an example:

 - Using the Emulator
-- Using a Real Scheduler and Taskhub
+- Using a deployed Scheduler and Taskhub

 ### Running with a Deployed Scheduler and Taskhub rResource
 1. To create a taskhub, follow these steps using the Azure CLI commands: